isabella232/kendo-react-animation/docs/push/index.md

 ## Style the Appearance

-Custom CSS classes can be set to the Push component and to its children components.
+Custom CSS classes can be set to the Push and to its children components.

 ### Decorate the Push